dsoellinger/Udacity-Machine-Learning-Nanodegree/lecture_notes/reinforcement_learning.md

 ## Cumulative reward

-The question we are going to answer in this section is whether it's enough to maximize the reward at each time step or if it's always necessary to look at the commutative sum.
+The question we are going to answer in this section is whether it's enough to maximize the reward at each time step or if it's always necessary to look at the **cumulative sum**.

 Let's try to understand this using the walking robot example.
 If the robot only looked at the reward at a single time step, he would simply try to move as fast as possible without falling immediately.
 That could work well in the short term.
 However, it's possible that that the agent learns a movement that makes him move quickly, but forces him to fall in a short time.
-Hence, the individual award might be high, but the comulative award is still small meaning that the agent can't walk.
+Hence, the individual award might be high, but the cumulative award is still small meaning that the agent can't walk.
 Therefore, we always need to look at short term and long term consequences.

 ## Discounted reward

 If we look at a time step $t$ we will notice that all the rewards in the past have already been decided.
 The sum of rewards is called **return**.
 Only future rewards are in the agents control.

+Since the events in the future are the ones that the agent can still decide, we really care about maximising the **expected** return.
+In other words, we can say that:
-At time step $t$ the agent picks $A_t$ to maximize the return (expected) $G_t$.
+At time step $t$ the agent takes an action $A_t$ that maximizes the **expected** return $G_t$.

 $G_t = R_{t+1} + R_{t+2} + R_{t+3} + ...$

-In case of **discounted rewards** we want time steps that occurred earlier in time to have a much greater weight.
+In case of **discounted rewards** we want give a much greater weight to steps the occurred much earlier in time.

 ${G_t}_{discount} = R_{t+1} + 0.9 \cdot R_{t+2} + 0.81 \cdot R_{t+3} + ...$